Skip to content

 Fresh Frass Pile at Outlet (Year 2–3 Signal)

 A fresh frass pile — coarse fibrous sawdust mixed with dark insect body parts — below an electrical outlet or at a baseboard indicates active gallery excavation within the wall void.
-This is the Tier 2 TREAT SOON indicator that moves pricing from the $110–$200 general-ant tier to the $250–$500 moderate carpenter ant tier.
+This is the Tier 2 TREAT SOON indicator that moves the situation from a general-ant treatment to the more involved carpenter ant protocol.
 Frass distinguishes carpenter ants from every other wood-associated pest.

 Sign 4